Use Programmable Thermostats Properly for Efficient Cooling

 - After installing your programmable thermostat, pay attention to how it’s powered.
 If it’s a battery-powered thermostat, be sure to change the batteries at least once a year.
 Some programmable thermostats will alert you when the batteries are low, while others will not.
 The last thing you want is to return home one day to an uncomfortable house because your programmable thermostat ran out of power.

 For more information about programmable thermostats or other questions related to home heating, cooling and comfort, contact the experts at Black Diamond Plumbing & Mechanical.
-We have proudly served the Chicago area for more than 15 years.

 Written by Rick Sperando